-Over the years we have cultivated a medicinal garden with seeds from France: thyme, rosemary, sage, lavender, etc. At the same time we cultivate the medicinal plants that grow in the wild here.
-Our French Sister Claire-Marie is a self-taught expert in the curative and medicinal properties of plants and herbs.
-But let’s listen to her as she explains to us her love for medicinal plants.
+We cultivate a garden of medicinal herbs that we planted with seeds that came to us from France: thyme, sage, lavender, etc. At the same time we cultivate the medicinal herbs that grow naturally in our land.
+Our French sister, Mother Claire-Marie of Divine Mercy, is a self-taught expert in the medicinal and curative properties of plants and herbs.

-Where did your interest for medicinal herbs grow?
+Where did your interest in herbs come from?

-Sister Claire-Marie: “It all began by surprise, really.
-We noticed that there were growing a lot of wild flowers in the garden and we started picking them to infuse them to make tea.
-The taste was really good.
-The visitors were enthusiastic about it, so we started growing a little garden.
+Mother Claire-Marie: "It all started by surprise.
+We noticed that there were many wild flowers growing in the garden.
+We started to collect them and make herbal teas.
+It tasted really good!
+The visitors were enthusiastic, and so we started cultivating a small garden.

-The Syrian ground is known for its medicinal qualities, and especially the region of Qalamun where we live; if we get a lot of rain in winter we can assure a good production in the summer.
-Also, our medicinal herbs are very strong in perfume and in effect, especially our lavender or our rose of Damascus.
-In other regions it’s not like that”.
+The Syrian soil is known for its medicinal virtues and in particular our region of Qalamoun (the mountainous region between Damascus and Homs that runs along the Lebanese border).
+If we get a lot of rain in winter, we can ensure a good production in summer.
+Moreover, our medicinal plants are very strong in perfume and effect, especially our lavender or our Damascus rose.
+In other regions it is not like that".

 How do you use the herbs?

-Sister Claire-Marie (laughing): “People are coming from the village, sometimes even from Damascus, to whom we give our products.
-We have a lot of testimonies of persons who got really good results from our products, even for serious diseases, some kinds of cancer and especially for all kinds of sores.
-We haven’t discovered a cure for cancer but these natural cures ease the people’s pain and slow down the effects.
-People usually come to us because they weren’t happy with the results of traditional medicine.
-Also our families in Europe ask us products which we send to them.
-It’s a little market, it’s a beginning.
-They are calling us ‘doctor’ or ‘expert’ now, that’s very funny because we started by improvisation.
-But we’ve studied many books on the subject and locals also give us precious information on how their fathers used medicinal herbs.
+Mother Claire-Marie: "People come from the village, sometimes even from Damascus, for our products.
+We have many testimonies of people who have obtained good results, even for serious diseases, certain types of cancer and especially for all kinds of wounds.
+Usually people come to us because they were not satisfied with the results of traditional medicine.
+Also our families in Europe ask us for products that we send them.
+They call us "doctor" now; it's funny because we started by improvising.
+But we have studied a lot of books on the subject and the villagers give us valuable information on how their ancestors used herbal medicine in this area.